Sanvit-Katrekar/Sanvit-Katrekar/README.md

 ---
 - 👋 Hi, I’m Sanvit Katrekar
 - 👀 I’m interested in Web Development, App Development, Machine Learning and Cyber Security
-- 🌱 I’m currently exploring App Development with TypeScript, Java and Kotlin
 - 💞️ I’m looking to collaborate on Hackathons, Coding competition, CTF events and any Open-source projects!
+- 🌱 And, I'm currently on the grind
 - 📫 How to reach me:
 <div id="badges">
   <a href="https://www.facebook.com/sanvit.katrekar">